Konloch/HTTPRequest/README.md

 # HTTPRequest
 This is a very simple HTTPRequest wrapper.

-It supports setting post data, cookies, useragent and it has proxy support.
+Supports defining cookies, proxies, post data, and custom useragents.

 ## Example Usage: